Mr. President and Ms. Secretary of Education,

 And then, you have to grade papers and other activities your class completed.
 You often spend most of your evenings or weekends completing these tasks, along with other tasks, like creating newsletters, preparing Friday folders, and so on.
 Sometimes your family starts to feel ignored.
 It puts strains on relationships with your spouse and children.
 You end up unbalanced between work and home.

-Somehow education was placed in the hands of people who aren’t in the classroom.
-Somehow, education stopped being about the children and more about competing with the world.
+Somehow, education was placed in the hands of people who aren’t in the classroom.
+Somehow, education stopped being about the children and became more about competing with the world.

-If you are a teacher reading this and you agree with any of this blog post, please sign my petition for change.
+If you are a teacher reading this and you agree with any of this blog post, please sign my petition to change education.
 Please also consider sharing this post so we can get more people to share and sign!
 We need to work together as a community of teachers and take a STAND for our students.

 Working with you–

-PS – if you are a person who is quick to say “but teachers get their summers off,” I want to clarify that with you.
+P.S.
+If you are a person who is quick to say, “But teachers get their summers off,” I want to clarify that with you.
 First, teachers work well over 40 hours a week during the school year.
 It’s closer to 60 hours (or more).
-If you factor our average salary and divide it those hours, we are earning close to $12 an hour.
-(So imagine, if McDonald’s Employees earned $15.00 an hour, they’d earn more than a teacher with a degree!).
+If you factor our average salary and divide it by those hours, we are earning close to $12 an hour.
+(So, imagine if McDonald’s employees earned $15 an hour – they’d earn more than a teacher with a degree or two!).
 Next, teachers do NOT have their summers off.
 They have to attend professional development multiple times during the summer to keep up with the changing curriculum handed down from the government.
-We also are required by law (to keep our teaching certificate) to have continuing education so we are always up-to-date with our education (so we attend schooling).
-Some teachers also teach summer school, or get other jobs to supplement their poorly paid salary.
+We are also required by law (to keep our teaching certificate) to have continuing education so we are always up-to-date with our education (so we attend schooling).
+Some teachers also teach summer school or get other jobs to supplement their poorly paid salary.
 We also prep for the upcoming school year.